AbsoluteStratos/HKCloudServers/gcp/README.md

 1. Install the [GCP CLI](https://cloud.google.com/sdk/docs/install#linux), test it is installed with `gcloud --help`
 2. Authenticate with `gcloud init`
 3. To allow terraform to log in, we will need to acquire new user credientials using `gcloud auth application-default login`.
-Note where the credential JSON file gets saved.
-This will look something like:
+Note where the credential JSON file gets saved (e.g. `.../.config/gcloud/application_default_credentials.json`).
+This JSON will look something like:

     ```json
     {